New 300hp VW Golf GTI Clubsport on sale now: price and specs revealed

 New VW Golf GTI Clubsport engine and driving

 The new Volkswagen Golf GTI Clubsport uses the same basic 2.0-litre turbocharged four-cylinder petrol engine as the standard GTI, but it has been tweaked to deliver 400Nm of torque and 300hp – that’s 55hp more than you get in a Golf GTI.
-This puts the new Clubsport model in the same league as the 306hp Mercedes-AMG A35, the 310hp Audi S3 and the 306hp BMW M135i.
+This puts the new Clubsport model in the same league as the four-wheel drive 306hp Mercedes-AMG A35, 310hp Audi S3 and 306hp BMW M135i.

-Unlike these cars, the new VW Golf GTI Clubsport comes with front-wheel drive – just like the Honda Civic Type R. Where the Honda comes with a six-speed manual gearbox, however, the Golf GTI Clubsport gets a seven-speed dual-clutch automatic as standard.
-VW hasn’t confirmed how quick the new Clubsport will be, but expect a 0-60mph time of less than six seconds.
+Unlike those cars, which are all-wheel drive, the new VW Golf GTI Clubsport is front-wheel drive only, just like the 320hp Honda Civic Type R. Where the Honda comes with a six-speed manual gearbox, however, the Golf GTI Clubsport gets a seven-speed dual-clutch automatic as standard, which helps it reach 60mph from rest in 5.6 seconds.
+That makes it the fastest-accelerating production GTI ever.

 Compared with the standard Golf GTI, the Clubsport’s suspension settings and electronic vehicle stability systems have been retuned to make it more agile on a track.
 Volkswagen has also linked the latter with the car’s electronic locking differential for the first time, to help it muster up even more grip when you accelerate out of sharp corners.